 - O’Sullivan achieved the fastest 147 Break at the 1997 World Championship when he made his perfect clearance in just 5 minutes and 20 seconds.

 - Legend Joe Davis was the first world champion in 1927 and won all 15 tournaments he entered.
 He retired in 1946, when he claimed his 15th title, ending his career unbeaten from the World Championship.

-- Masters champion Stuart Bingham had found himself in a betting scandal when he was found betting on matches in 2017 and is to date dealing with abuse from the fans.
+- Masters champion Stuart Bingham found himself in a betting scandal when he was found betting on matches in 2017 and is dealing with abuse from the fans to date.

 - There has been only one whitewash in a World Championship match, in 1992, when Eddie Charlton lost against John Parrott 0-10.

-With that, we come to the end of our snooker betting guide, where we looked over everything you need to know to bet on snooker, including where to find the best bookies, how to bet on snooker, and tips & tricks that will help you on your journey.
+With that, we end our snooker betting guide, where we look over everything you need to know to bet on snooker, including where to find the best bookies, how to bet on snooker, and tips & tricks that will help you on your journey.
 Equipped with all that knowledge, you’re set to register with the best snooker betting sites and start placing your bets!